 They say we spend a third of our lives sleeping and when it comes to my sleep I don’t like to be short-changed.
 Putting the Tempur Transit Pillow through its paces as we go about our upcoming travel plans should give it a pretty robust test.

 I’m someone who sleeps in planes, trains and automobiles.
-As a kid if I wouldn’t sleep my parents would only need to drive me around the block and I was out like a light.
-As an adult it became a bit more embarrassing.
+As a kid, if I wouldn’t sleep my parents would only need to drive me around the block and I was out like a light.
+As an adult, it became a bit more embarrassing.
 My first business flight many years ago was to Rarotonga in the Cook Islands and I woke up with my head on the shoulder of the stranger next to me.
 Mortifying but it wouldn’t be the last time it happened.

 I really can sleep anywhere, that’s not my issue.
 The problem is the stiff neck and not being able to turn my head for the next few days which can be a major inconvenience, not to mention painful, when travelling.
-Being diagnosed with arthritis explains some of the discomfort but the diagnosis doesn’t do a lot to relieve this type of situational based pain and muscle spasm.
+Being diagnosed with arthritis explains some of the discomforts but the diagnosis doesn’t do a lot to relieve this type of situational based pain and muscle spasm.

-With a number of road trips and flights already planned for this summer I was super excited when Tempur Australia contacted me to test out their Tempur Transit Pillow.
+With a number of road trips and flights already planned for this summer, I was super excited when Tempur Australia contacted me to test out their Tempur Transit Pillow.
 If anyone can road test a pillow it would have to be me.

 Table of Contents

 So what is the Tempur Transit Pillow